earthlab/earthlab.github.io/_posts/courses/earth-analytics-bootcamp/03-git-github-version-control/exercises/2018-07-25-git-github-version-control-03-markdown-styling.md

 1. From your `markdown` directory created in the previous lesson, open the `Jupyter Notebook` file you created (e.g. `jpalomino-markdown.ipynb`).

-2. Add a `Markdown` cell as the first cell of this empty notebook.
+2. Add a `Markdown` cell as the first cell of this empty notebook and include:

-3. In this cell, add a title for the notebook (e.g. `Earth Analytics Bootcamp - Markdown Reference`) and a subtitle with your name (e.g. `Jenny Palomino`).
+    * A title for the notebook (e.g. `Earth Analytics Bootcamp - Markdown Reference`)
+    * A bold word for `Author:` and then add text for your name (e.g. `Jenny Palomino`)

-4. Add another `Markdown` cell below your title cell and include:
+3. Add another `Markdown` cell below your title cell and include:
     * A list of your three favorite foods (e.g. blueberries, chocolate bars, avocados)
+    * A hyperlink (i.e. webpages) for each item in your list of favorite foods
-    * Add a hyperlinks (i.e. webpages or images) to your listed favorite foods
+    * An image for each item in your listed favorite foods

 </div>